pdhummel/rurik/README.md

 * messages and error messages in UI
 * show upcoming advisors on map board
 * show reward for deed cards
-* indicate accomplished deed cards
+* end game logic and scoring

 * action phase